NGPVAN/contact-congress/documentation/schema.md

 This should be set to true when the contact form uses a browser alert to indicate a successful submission.

+**IgnoreWebSecurity**

+Set this to true to ignore web securities set on the page by the server.
+For example, this should be true to ignore Content-Security-Policy errors.

 **steps**

 A list of the steps that make up a successful submission of the form.
 Steps are